Create a test

 Change the grade category.
 You can change the test's grade category to be part of one of the custom gradebook categories you set up in your course.
 You can create new categories to customize how coursework is grouped in your course.
 You can use the default and custom categories when you set up the overall grade.

 Determine the number of attempts.
 You can let your students submit more than one attempt at a test.
 When you allow multiple attempts, you can also choose how the final grade is calculated.
-At this time, you can't allow multiple attempts on a group test.
+You can't allow multiple attempts on a group test.

+Set Maximum points.
 If you create a test that only consists of text blocks, you can manually set the maximum score.
+Otherwise, edit the points value of individual questions.

 Add an access code.
 You can issue an access code to control when students and groups take a test.
-At this time, access codes are generated randomly by the system.
-You can't customize the access codes.
+Access codes are generated randomly by the system.

-Add a rubric.
+Add a grading rubric.
+A rubric is a scoring tool to evaluate graded work.
 Rubrics can help you evaluate student submissions based on key criteria that you define.
-In Test Settings, you can create a new rubric or associate a rubric that you've already created in your course.
-At this time, you can only add a rubric to a test without questions.
+You can create a new rubric or associate an existing rubric in your course.
+You can only add a rubric to a test without questions.

 Make a group test.
 You can create a test for groups of students.
 By default, you assign a grade to each group as a whole, but you can change a group member's individual grade.